linuxforphp/filebrowser/docs/configuration/router.rst

 .. index:: Controllers

-Since FileBrowser is using an awesome dependency injection `container <https://github.com/PHP-DI/PHP-DI>`__ you can type-hint dependencies directly in your controllers.
+Since FileBrowser is using an awesome dependency injection `container <https://github.com/PHP-DI/PHP-DI>`__, you can type hint dependencies directly in the definition of a controller's action methods.

-You can also mix route parameters and dependencies in any order like in this example:
+You can also mix route parameters and dependencies in any order, like in this example:

 ::

     public function __construct(Config $config, Session $session, AuthInterface $auth, Filesystem $storage) {
      // ...
     }

     public function download($path_encoded, Request $request, Response $response, StreamedResponse $streamedResponse) {
      // ...
     }